• Skip to primary navigation

 The squash flesh’s tender, creamy, and slightly nutty-sweetness pairs perfectly with the chunky, textural, savory-tangy-sweet nutrient-dense filling.
 All with just 8 ingredients, plus oil!

-ingredients for Vegan Stuffed Acorn Squash [With Quinoa] measured out on a white surface
+ingredients for Vegan Stuffed Acorn Squash [With Quinoa] measured out against a white surface

 The Acorn Squash: